 4) Listen to the rough mix with a notepad ready

 5) Tweak and move.
-Find your “anchors” and your “leads”
+Find your anchors and leads

 Now, if you have more time to mix, you may want to bring in your lead first and build everything around it.
-But for something quick I find bringing the leads in last moves faster.
+But for something quick, I find bringing the leads in last moves a lot faster.
 This one is more about personal process — works for me — might be different for you.